 What to do immediately after breaking down

-What you should do depends to some extent on where you have broken down.
+What you should do depends to some extent on where you have broken down and the reason for it.
 Guidance is different depending on whether you’ve broken down on a normal road or on a motorway, so let’s consider each in turn:

 Breaking down on a regular road